jspahrsummers/carthage-talk/Ruthlessly Simple Dependency Management with Carthage.md

 ![@keithduncan]()
 ![@alanjrogers]()

 ^ So we wanted a tool that could solve this problem for us.
-Our team tends to disagree with CocoaPods’ philosophy, so that wasn't an option.
+Our team often disagrees with CocoaPods’ philosophy, so that wasn’t an option.

 ^ During one of GitHub’s “Open Source Fridays,” these folks and I started discussing what a new dependency manager for Cocoa might look like.